What is a successful social media campaign and how do you ensure that the money spend on social media generate a high return on investment (ROI).

 Your goals depend on your business and marketing objectives (increase brand awareness, make more sales, increase customer royalty etc.) but in general they should fall into one of the above categories.

-7 Tips for a Successful Social Media Campaign
+7 Social Media Campaign Tips

 Despite of what you want to achieve from social media, there are some guidelines or tips you can follow to increase your chances of running a successful social media campaign.

-#1 Run Pilot Campaigns first
+- Run a Pilot Campaign first

 Before you start with your main campaign, it is better to fist run a pilot campaign for a couple of days or a week to test different ads, targeting options and messages so that when you run the main campaign it is more optimized.